wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 }
 ```

-For those less familiar with Rust, this function: uses windows to look the array in 14 character overlapping increments, creates a hash set for each position (group of 14 characters).
+For those less familiar with Rust, this function uses windows to look the array in 14 character overlapping increments, creates a hash set for each position (group of 14 characters).
 Then, adds 14 to get the end instead of the beginning unique characters.

 The first, most obvious optimization made was surprisingly: using a vector.
 This change was so significant that it lead to an 8.9x speedup.